 Architecture of neutral loci

 In addition to the sex-allocation locus, individuals also carry 20 neutral loci, each occupied by two alleles labelled from the set of integers between 1 and 1000.
+We assume that all simulated loci are located on different chromosomes.
+Thus, alleles at neutral loci are independently transmitted to offspring, with no linkage to the sex-allocation locus.
 Prior to mating, each neutral allele has a probability µn of mutating to a new allele, which involves randomly drawing a new integer label from the set.
 As indicated in the Results, estimation of diversity and inbreeding statistics based on our simulations of this finite alleles model conformed accurately to predictions from population genetic models for subdivided populations.

 Mating and seed production

 Individuals contribute to the next generation as mothers and fathers as a function of their sex allocation.
 An individual’s seed production is determined by the product of its female allocation, β, and a fertility parameter F, which is shared by all individuals and constant over generations for each simulation run; F regulates the local population growth rate (see below).
+If the product β.F is a floating value, the number of produced seeds is the characteristic of this floating value to which one seed can be randomly added with a binomial probability equal to the mantissa.
 The mother of each new seed is determined by random sampling among individuals in the deme, with probability of being chosen each time weighted by the individual’s value of β.
 Each new seed’s father is determined similarly by a random sampling across the deme, weighted by its α.
 The pollen and ovule alleles for each new seed progeny are sampled randomly from the chosen parent (with a 0.5 probability of choosing each allele for each locus).

 Population growth of local demes

 We simulated a finite-island metapopulation of D demes with discrete, non-overlapping generations.
 All of the D demes is occupied by N individuals, where 0 ≤ N ≤ K, and K is the carrying capacity.
 Population growth of a particular deme is determined by its current N, the parameter F, and the values of female allocation, β, of its constituent individuals (prior to mutation).
-Specifically, if Nt=0 is a deme’s size prior to reproduction, its new size after reproduction is given by Nt=1 = min(K, F βav Nt=0), where βav is the mean value of β over all individuals in the deme, and the product F βav Nt=0 is effectively truncated at the population carrying capacity K.
+Specifically, if Nt=0 is a deme’s size prior to reproduction, its new size after reproduction Nt=1 is given by the sum of β.F over the Nt=0 individuals.
+Nt=1 is effectively truncated at the population carrying capacity K, if exceeded.

 Metapopulation dynamics: migration, extinction and colonisation